-Welcome to our New Play Feature.
+Welcome to our Featured Play Spotlight.
 Today we look at ghosts, the civil war, Walt Whitman and ice.

 Charlie is surrounded by ghosts.
 The ghost of an estranged father who leaves her an antique musket.
 The ghost of a classmate’s sister who cautions Charlie, The Grey will hear you.